On learning Whittle index policy for restless bandits with scalable regret: Learning Algorithm for RB

-As the name suggests, \texttt{RB-TSDE} operates in episodes of dynamic length.
 Let $t_k$ and $T_k$ denote the start time and length of episode~$k$, respectively.
-Episode~$k$ ends if the length of the episode is one more than the length of the previous episode or if there is some arm~$i$ and some state action pair~$(s^i, a^i)$ such that $N^i_t(s^i, a^i) > 2 N^i_{t_k}(s^i, a^i)$.
+The end of the episode can either be triggered by the coordinator or any of the actors.
+The coordinator triggers the end of the episode if the length of the episode is one more than the length of the previous episode.
+The actor for arm~$i$ triggers the end of the episode if the number of state-action visits $N^i_t(s^i_t, a^i_t)$ of the current state-action pair are more than double of their value at the beginning of the episode.
 Thus,

-At the beginning of episode~$k$, a parameter~$\theta^i_k$ is sampled from the posterior $\phi^i_{t_k}$ for all arms~$i \in [n]$.
-During episode~$k$, the arms are activated according to the Whittle index policy for model~$(\theta^1_k, \dots, \theta^n_k)$.
-The complete description of the algorithm is shown in Alg.~\ref{Alg:RB-TSDE}.
+At the beginning of episode~$k$, the actor for arm $i \in [n]$ samples a parameter $\theta^i_k$ from the posterior~$\phi^i_{t_k}$ and computes the Whittle index $w^i_{t_k}$ for all states.
+During episode~$k$, at each time~$t$, the actor at arm~$i$ sends the value of $w^i_{t_k}(s^i_t)$ to the coordinator.
+The coordinator receives $w^i_{t_k}(s^i_t)$ from all arms, sends the active action $a^i_t = 1$ to the arms with the $m$-highest values of the Whittle index, and sends the passive action $a^i_t = 0$ to the remaining arms.
+This process continues until a condition for ending the episode is triggered by the coordinator or one of the actors.

-\subsection{Regret bound.}
+\subsection{Regret bound}